-Serial numbers, unfortunately, are not a reliable means of dating early AC50s, that is to say, amps made from Dec.
-1963 to mid 1965.
+Serial numbers, unfortunately, are not a wholly reliable means of dating early AC50s, that is to say, amps made from December 1963 to mid 1965.

 All is not lost however.
 One can often get a good general sense of date from the type of box, whether or not the amp has a valve rectifier, and last but not least, from the two-letter date codes on the potentiometers:

 Serial number 1727.
 Some of the pots are replacements, but the one indicated is original and bears the code "GL".
 "L" = 1964, and "G" = July.

 The first letter is the month: "A" = January, and so on.
 The second letter is the year: "K" = 1963, "L" = 1964, "M" = 1965.